BradyFU/Video-MME/README.md

 For example, if you extract 10 frames per video for evaluation, take the 10 subtitles that corresponding to the time of those 10 frames.

 There are a total of 900 videos and 744 subtitles, where all long videos have subtitles.
-If you have already prepared the video and subtitle file, you could refer to [this script](https://github.com/look4u-ok/video-slicer) to extract the image and subtitles.
+If you have already prepared the video and subtitle file, you could refer to [this script](https://github.com/look4u-ok/video-slicer) to extract the frames and subtitles.

 📍 **Prompt**: